twolfson/spritesmith/README.md

 ## Installation
 `spritesmith` can be installed via npm: `npm install spritesmith`

-spritesmith` has system level depedencies for each engine.
+Each engine has system level depedencies.
 Visit the [requirements section][requirements] for more information.

 [requirements]: #requirements